Patriksku/ImageTextTranslator/README.md

 # ImageTextTranslator

 **ImageTextTranslator** is a hobby project with the purpose of providing some neat functionalities that are based on text-containing images.
 You can for instance feed the application with a photo that you have taken of a book page and generate that text on your computer.
 Once you have generated your text, you can also choose to translate the text to another language.
-The text-to-speech functionality allows for playing a piece of audio that reads out the text in different languages and voices.
+The text-to-speech functionality allows for playing a piece of audio that reads out the text (or just the marked/highlighted piece of the text) in different languages and voices.
 Finally, it is also possible to save the generated text as a .txt file, or to save the audio as a .wav file on your computer.

 # Functionality